280220/Netflix-Trend-Analysis/README.md

-## Netflix-Trend-Analysis

-# What are the trends in movies and tv shows of Netflix?
+## What are the trends in movies and tv shows of Netflix?
 A Netflix Data Visualization

 In the present notebook I am going to analize and gain insight of the kind of content available in the Netflix dataset.